 It’s a question that most landlords have probably asked themselves.
 It’s a risky area to take on, but along with a few con’s come many pro’s.
 Department of Social Services tenants, otherwise known as DSS tenants, are those who claim housing benefits due to financial difficulties through unemployment, disabilities and/or being a single parent.

-The risks that come with this particular group of possible tenants is predominantly the uncertainty of rent payments.
+The risks that come with DSS tenants is predominantly the uncertainty of rent payments.
 The complications of the benefits system and the bad reputation that the majority of these people have unfairly been given has put them at the back of the line when it comes to choosing tenants.
 But often, these are the people that really do need permanent accommodation and with the housing crisis worsening, their situation is not getting any easier.
 CIA Landlord Insurance take a brief look at the pro’s and con’s of renting to DSS tenants…

 It doesn’t take a genius to work out that there are many more complexities involved in receiving payments from DSS tenants.
 Firstly, finding the money is going to inevitably harder for them.
 The housing benefit that they receive is usually less than the market rent so it’s likely that they will have a percentage to cover themselves.
 Typically due to their situation, these people are unemployed or earn very little so do not have much in the way of income.
 Deposits are usually out of the question, due to their financial difficulties.